 Recent reports have revealed new vulnerabilities within the crypto hardware wallet community involving manipulated transactions.
 These attacks specifically target individuals who trade with Bitcoin (BTC) fork tokens such as Litecoin (LTC) and Bitcoin Cash (BCH).

 The exploit can be found within the app being used to make the transactions by address swapping that can go easily unnoticed by the user.
-This allowed bad actors to effectively fool their victims into transfering a large amount of highly valued crypto when they originally intended to send that of lower value.
+This allowed bad actors to effectively fool their victims into transferring a large amount of highly valued crypto when they originally intended to send that of lower value.
 In other words, addresses and currency being transferred out of the hardware wallet were manipulated from what the app displayed.

 Before updating the firmware on your CoolWallet S, please perform the following steps: